cloudflare/cloudflare-docs/content/workers-ai/fine-tunes/loras.md

   description: Upload and use LoRA adapters to get fine-tuned inference on Workers AI.
 ---

-# Running fine-tuned inference with LoRA adapters
+{{<heading-pill style="beta">}}Fine-tuned inference with LoRA adapters{{</heading-pill>}}

-Workers AI now supports fine-tuned inference with adapters trained with [Low-Rank Adaptation](https://blog.cloudflare.com/fine-tuned-inference-with-loras).
-This feature is in open beta and free during this period. {{<inline-pill style="beta">}}
+Workers AI supports fine-tuned inference with adapters trained with [Low-Rank Adaptation](https://blog.cloudflare.com/fine-tuned-inference-with-loras).
+This feature is in open beta and free during this period.

-{{<Aside type="note" heading="LoRA routing">}}

-We recently added support so that you can make LoRA requests to the normal base models.
-This means that you don't have to explicitly call the `-lora` version of the model when running inference.

-{{</Aside>}}

 ## Limitations
 - We only support LoRAs for the following models (must not be quantized):